Fchery87/vibe-coder/STREAMING_README.md

-# Streaming Code Generation - Setup Guide
+# Real-Time Streaming Code Generation - Setup Guide

+**🎉 Streaming is now the DEFAULT mode!** All code generation happens in real-time.

 ## Quick Start